jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 <img src="/Images/DIP-orientation.png" width="200">

 ### Solder Pad Jumpers
-Solder pad jumpers are present on the Rev 2.x board.
+Solder pad jumpers are present on the board.
 In the event there are only two pads for the jumper, you will place a solder blob across the two pads to short them when necessary.
 In the event of a 3 pad jumper, the solder blob must be placed between pad 2 (the center pad) and either pad 1 or 3, as defined in Table A3.
 Pad 1 is marked with a small arrow and the numeral "1" on the silkscreen.
 Pad 3 is marked by a number "3" on the silkscreen.

 <img src="/Images/solderjumper.png" width="200">